Beiuș: Places to see

 Beiuș has its own city museum which houses over 3,000 pieces.
 The museum exhibits reflect its natural history, military history and art, but most famous are its folkloric artifacts: peasant tools, pottery, garments and folk art gathered from the entire central and southern county of Bihor.
 The tunnels in the city are also famous, as they are believed to link together and act as escape routes used during the Medieval Age.
 Their construction began during the rule of Hungarian king Bela IV.
 The nearby landscape includes: agricultural hills with crops ranging from corn, wheat and potato to fruit orchards like apple, pears, plums and strawberries.
 A long stretch of wildlife depleted forest that is rich in flora begins in the north-east of the city.
 Industry is represented mainly through production of furniture and fashion destined for European markets.
 The nearby distillery and beverage factory of Sudrigiu also employs a large part of the city's labour force.

-Available or popular sports in or around Beiuș are: fresh water fishing (trout, catfish, carp, barbel chub dace and at least a dozen other edible species), speleology (spelunking), soccer (Sunday soccer is a local ritual for all ages), skiing, snowboarding, sledding, tennis, hiking, camping, backpacking and rock climbing.
-Hunting for species like: wild boar, roe deer, rabbit, pheasant, dove, partridge or ducks (mainly mallards) is also popular.
+Available or popular sports in or around Beiuș are: fresh water fishing (trout, catfish, carp, barbel, chub, dace, and at least a dozen other edible species), speleology (spelunking), soccer (Sunday soccer is a local ritual for all ages), skiing, snowboarding, sledding, tennis, hiking, camping, backpacking, and rock climbing.
+Hunting for species like: wild boar, roe deer, rabbit, pheasant, dove, partridge, and ducks (mainly mallards) is also popular.